 How early can I find out the sex of my baby?

-Between 18 and 20 weeks, at the time of your fetal ultrasound.
+Either through NIPT (noninvasive prenatal testing) which is a blood draw or between 18 and 20 weeks of gestation, at the time of your fetal ultrasound.

 What is a 'global fee'?

 Global fee is a term used to describe how most insurance companies require that we bill for your maternity care.
 This global fee includes all of your routine prenatal visits; the delivery and a post-partum follow up visit.
 Lab work, ultrasounds, hospital visits, all hospital charges, circumcision, etc. are not part of the global fee and are billed separately.